amanverma-765/ecourts-scraper-frontend/README.md

-# E-Court Management System - Frontend
+# E-Court Scraper - Frontend

 A professional web application for managing and searching e-court records, built with React and Vite.